This page outlines all relevant limits and limitations present when using the Vercel platform.

 You can configure functions with

-excludeFiles which may affect the function size, however the limit cannot be configured.
+excludeFiles which may affect the function size, however the limits cannot be configured.

 The maximum memory size for a Serverless Function deployed on a personal account (Hobby plan) is 1024 MB.
 For teams (Pro plan), it can be increased to up to 3008 MB.